A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Testing for the equality of two conditional distributions

 \subsection{The proposed procedure when the conditional generator is unknown}

 In practice, complete information of $\mathbb{P}_{1,Y|X}$ is impossible.
-Nonetheless, in view of those state-of-the-art generative learning approaches such as conditional generative adversarial networks, mixture density networks etc, a conditional generator for $\mathbb{P}_{1,Y|X}$ can be well estimated from the data $\mathbb{D}_1$.
+Nonetheless, in view of those state-of-the-art generative learning approaches such as conditional generative adversarial networks, MDNs etc, a conditional generator for $\mathbb{P}_{1,Y|X}$ can be well estimated from the data $\mathbb{D}_1$, especially when the size of $\mathbb{D}_1$ is large.